glotzerlab/rowan/doc/index.rst

 This package is hosted on `Bitbucket <https://bitbucket.org/glotzer/rowan>`_.
 Please report any bugs or problems that you find on the `issue tracker <https://bitbucket.org/glotzer/rowan/issues>`_.

-All contributions to rowan are welcomed!
+All contributions to rowan are welcomed via pull requests!
-Please see the :doc:`development guide <development>` for more information.
+Please see the :doc:`development guide <development>` for more information on requirements for new code.

 Indices and tables
 ==================